 Saudi wealth fund in talks to buy Newcastle United for £340 million: Report

-REUTERS: Saudi Arabia's sovereign wealth fund is in talks to buy English football team Newcastle United for about £340 million (US$447 million), the Wall Street Journal reported on Saturday (Jan 25), citing people familiar with the discussions.
+REUTERS: Saudi Arabia's sovereign wealth fund is in talks to buy English football club Newcastle United for about £340 million (US$444.5 million), the Wall Street Journal reported on Saturday (Jan 25), citing people familiar with the discussions.

+The deal would represent an exit for British billionaire Mike Ashley, who made his fortune from sportswear retailer Sports Direct (renamed Frasers Group last month) and first bought into Newcastle United in 2007.

-The Public Investment Fund, together with a group of investors organised by British financier Amanda Staveley, are in discussions to buy the Premier League club and the deal could be days or weeks away, the newspaper said.
+The WSJ said Saudi's Public Investment Fund, together with a group of investors organised by British financier Amanda Staveley, are in discussions to buy the Premier League club and a deal could be days or weeks away.

+A spokesman for Newcastle United declined to comment on Saturday, while Saudi's Public Investment Fund was not immediately available for comment.

 The tentative deal could still break down, the WSJ added.